-Saint Helena is a volcanic island located in the South Atlantic Ocean, some 4000 km (2500 ml) east of Rio de Janeiro (Brazil) and 1950 km (1210 ml) west of mainland Africa.
+Saint Helena Island is located in the south Atlantic Ocean, approx 4000 km (2500 ml) east of Rio de Janeiro (Brazil) and 1950 km (1210 ml) west of mainland Africa.
 The isle is one of the British Overseas Territories - the dependency of "Saint Helena, Ascension and Tristan da Cunha".
 Saint Helena is the UK's second-oldest dependency (overseas territory) - after Bermuda.

 - It was named after Saint Helena of Constantinople and was uninhabited when discovered by the Portuguese in 1502.
 It became an important Atlantic Ocean supply port for ships sailing to Europe from South Africa and Asia.
 Napoléon Bonaparte (1769-1821) was imprisoned on the island by the British.

 - In the period 1791-1833, on the isle of St Helena were conducted a series of reforestation experiments attempting to boost artificial rainfalls.